CoLRev-Environment/search-query/README.md

 - Eckhardt, P. (2025).
 Advances in literature searches: Evaluation, analysis, and improvement of Web of Science queries.
 Otto-Friedrich-University of Bamberg.
 - Ernst, K. (2024).
 Towards more efficient literature search: Design of an open source query translator.
 Otto-Friedrich-University of Bamberg.

-## Not what you are looking for?
+## Alternative tools

-This Python package was developed with the purpose of integrating it into other literature management tools.
-If that isn't your use case, it might be useful for you to look at these related tools:
+This Python package is designed for programmatic and CLI-based use, as well as for integration into other literature management tools.
+For different scenarios, the following related tools may be helpful:

 - [LitSonar](https://litsonar.com/)
 - [Polyglot](https://sr-accelerator.com/#/polyglot)